 So I don't know.

-It seems to me that there has to be some corruption for heaven's sakes.
+It seems to me that there has to be some corruption.

-We know these guys would lie, and they they didn't seem to have a problem.
+We know these guys would lie, and they didn't seem to have a problem.

-Uh it certainly didn't appear they had a problem lying under oath, because they did have to come back and say, oh, you know, that that wasn't accurate at least.
+It certainly didn't appear they had a problem lying under oath because they did have to come back and say, oh, you know, that wasn't accurate, at least.

-And look, I'm not expecting anything from Horowitz report.
+And look, I'm not expecting anything from Horowitz's report.

-Uh we got uh the first indication back when he did the report on Stryken Page, and when he came before us, I said, Look, you got hundreds of pages documented of the just the worst kind of bias and prejudice against Trump, and yet you conclude you throw the big bone to the Democrats that put you in your position and said, but there's no indication that that affected any any of uh the investigations.
+And yet you conclude you throw the big bone to the Democrats that put you in your position and said, but there's no indication that that affected any of the investigations.

 But Jane, please keep thinking like you are.